Coping with Grief

 We would like to offer our sincere support to anyone coping with grief.
 Enter your email below for our complimentary daily grief messages.
 Messages run for up to one year and you can stop at any time.
 Your email will not be used for any other purpose.

-The family will provide flowers for the services and asks that in lieu of flowers memorial donations in Martin's name be made to Valley Chiefs Football, PO Box 122, Sybertsville, PA 18251 or to Valley West Little League, PO Box 224, Conyngham, PA 18219.
+Memorial donations in Rich's memory may be made to Christ Evangelical Lutheran Church, PO Box 494, Conyngham, PA 18219.
 Online condolences can be entered, and more information is available at www.harmanfuneral.com.